Sairyss/domain-driven-hexagon/README.md

 Example tools:

-- [Artillery](https://www.npmjs.com/package/artillery) is a load testing tool for based on NodeJS.
+- [Artillery](https://www.npmjs.com/package/artillery) is a load testing tool based on NodeJS.

 Read more: